-Organizational sponsor:

-Deliverables provided to client/partner as outcome of the applied thesis/practicum:

-- Are there any ways in which the deliverables either exceeded or fell short of your expectations? - 2.
-How and to what extent will you and your organization make use of the deliverables? - 3.
-Please assess the student in terms of their professionalism and how easy they were to work with. - 4.
-Do you have any recommendations for how the department of anthropology might improve the applied thesis/practicum process?

-Signature of organizational sponsor: (If sending form by email, sponsor can type name)
+Anthrapology UN Final Applied Thesis Evaluation Student: Please fill in Parts 1 and 3 and then give form to organizational sponsor.
+Organizational sponsor: Please fill in Part 2 and then send form to student's faculty advisor, as identified in Part 3.
+Part 1 Student: Client organization: Organizational sponsor: Deliverables provided to client as outcome of the applied thesis: Part 2 1.
+Are there any ways in which the deliverables either exceeded or fell short of your expectations?
+2. How and to what extent will you and your organization make use of the deliverables?
+3. Please assess the student in terms of their professionalism and how easy they were to work with.
+4. Do you have any recommendations for how the department of anthropology might improve the applied thesis process?
+Signature of organizational sponsor: (If sending form by email, sponsor can type name) Date:

-Date: